-The telescope.org logo, which is a cartoon of an observatory in front of a mountain, with a star above
+The telescope.org logo, a cartoon of an observatory in front of a mountain, with a star above

 This website uses cookies.
 Read more about our use of cookies.